 Children can move back and forth between character games and settings.
 The objects in all the games are randomized so children never play the same exact game twice.
 Here is how you operate each game:

+Nina loves words, so she names everything she sees!
+She will help children name different objects in some familiar (and maybe some new!) places in and around town.
 If the child chooses to start a language adventure with Nina, their first screen will prompt the child to choose a setting.
 Once a setting is selected, the child hears directions on what to do.
 For her game, the child must drag objects that belong in the chosen setting to a box at the bottom.
 Each time an object is clicked on, the child hears its name.
 The challenge is that not every object on the screen belongs in the chosen setting.
 The "distractors" will challenge children to really think about which objects belong in a particular setting.

+Reggie loves to play with sounds, so he rhymes every chance he gets!
+He will help children pick out words that sound alike, so children develop an awareness of patterns in language.
 If the child chooses to start a language adventure with Reggie, their first screen will prompt the child to choose a setting.
 Once a setting is selected, the child hears directions on what to do.
 For his game, the child must match object names that rhyme.
 Each time an object is clicked on, the child hears its name.
 Distractors will challenge the child to listen for the names that rhyme.